Why is my site not ranking anymore?

 Back in 2011 Google said said there was no way anyone could attack another site this way.
 Then in late November 2011 they said there was ‘almost’ no way this could happen.

 Post Panda, they have changed their mind completely, as Dan’s case testifies.
-None of this makes any sense and it is reason I wrote a post on Negative SEO a short while ago.
+None of this makes any sense and it is reason I wrote a post on Negative SEO.

 So what can you do?

 In a nutshell, very little.
-You can contact Google and ask them to review your site.
-But you must show them that you have done everything possible to remove the links (the links you never put there in the first place remember).
+You can disavow the bad links using Google’s disavow tool on Google Webmaster Tools.
+This may have an effect – but no one really knows.
+The only point of this as far as I can see is to show them that you have done everything possible to remove the links (the links you never put there in the first place remember) and you can’t do any more so you’re asking them to look kindly on you.

 Then wait and hope.
 The problem is that even if they remove the ‘penalties’, assuming they accept you cannot get rid of the bad links, they are not going to tweak their algorithm just for you.